 “It was a pleasure to honor James at this year’s Golf and Tennis Outing for his longtime contributions to the construction field,” said Dr. Jeffrey Reynolds, President/CEO, FCA.
 Reynolds continued, “As FCA continues to expand its programs and services, it is important to recognize leaders from different industries, connect them to our mission and together help build a stronger sense of community so Long Island benefits as a whole.
 FCA thanks James and all the sponsors who supported the event.”

-Family and Children’s Association (FCA) is a not-for-profit agency helping nearly 20,000 of our neighbors each year.
+FCA is a not-for-profit agency helping more than 30,000 Long Islanders each year.
 For more than 130 years, the organization has worked to protect and strengthen vulnerable children, seniors, families and communities on Long Island.

 Through an integrated network of services and counseling, FCA provides help and hope to under-served and disadvantaged individuals struggling to build better lives.
-The agency offers Addiction Treatment and Behavioral Health Services; Educational Opportunities and Life Skills for Youth; Strategies for Building Family Success; Counseling, Services and Support for Adults and Seniors; Shelter and Services for Homeless Youth, Adults and Veterans; and Innovative Approaches to Strengthening Communities.
+The agency offers Addiction Prevention, Treatment and Recovery Services, Family Education & Support, Children’s Mental Health Services, Adult & Senior Services and Residential Care Programs.

 FCA has been nationally recognized as a model of excellence, fiscally sound, well-managed and possessing an impeccable reputation in providing community-based social services.
 The agency embraces more than 200 individual volunteers, corporate groups, community groups and sponsors who join together to be part of something bigger than them.